micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-5-rashi_en.md

 ### passuk 4
 <b>Are you distracting the people from their work.</b> I.e., “why are you disengaging and distancing them from their work, for they might listen to you and have thoughts of resting from the work.”
 Similarly “( פְּרָעֵהוּ ) Distance yourself from it, do not pass by it,” [פְּרָעֵהוּ meaning:] <i>keep it at a distance.</i> Similarly: “( וַתִּפְרְעוּ ) You will keep away from my advice.” [or:] כִּי פָרֻעַ הוּא — “for it has <i>distanced</i> itself,” [פָרֻעַ הוּא : meaning] “It has distanced itself and became repulsive.”
 <b>Get back to your burdens.</b> [Meaning:] get back to your chores which you need to do in your homes.
-But the slave labor of Egypt was not [decreed] upon the Tribe of Leivi.
+But the slave labor of Egypt was not [decreed] upon the Tribe of Levi.
 You can know this by the fact that Moshe and Aharon came and went without permission.

 ### passuk 5
 <b>Behold, the people of the land are now many</b> upon whom rests the responsibility of working and you are stopping them from their burden.
 This results in a great loss [to the economy].